Eyebeam (organization): History

 In addition to funding artistic research, Johnson hoped to develop Eyebeam as a space that would also function as a museum devoted to new media works.
 In 2000, Eyebeam announced an international architectural competition to construct a space devoted to the dialog between art and technology, with the design firm Diller + Scofidio's "Olympic class" design named the winner of the competition.

 Eyebeam held its first open studios for artists in residence and fellows in 2002.
-Alexander R. Galloway, G. H. Hovagimyan, Tony Martin, Yael Kanarek, MTAA, John Klima, Jem Cohen, Cory Arcangel, and Michael Bell-Smith were among the inaugural exhibitors.
+Alexander R. Galloway, G. H. Hovagimyan, Tony Martin, Yael Kanarek, M.River & T.Whid Art Associates (MTAA), John Klima, Jem Cohen, Cory Arcangel, and Michael Bell-Smith were among the inaugural exhibitors.
 Among the projects on display was Galloway's Carnivore, a Processing library that allowed for the creative misuse of data surveillance created in tandem with other members of Radical Software Group.
 Carnivore takes its name and function from DCS1000, a surveillance system used by the United States Federal Bureau of Investigation.
 Carnivore was awarded the Prix Ars Electronica Golden Nica the same year.

 Residents Yury Gitman and Carlos Gomez de Llarena's Noderunner, a scavenger hunt based on Wi-Fi sharing, received the 2003 Prix Ars Electronica Golden Nica.
 Fundrace.org, a site which allows visitors to track campaign contributions through geocoding, was developed by Jonah Peretti, then-director of Research and Development at Eyebeam, and later adapted into a permanent feature on the Huffington Post.
 Peretti, together with Alexander Galloway, collaborated on ReBlog, one of the first blogging platform which allows users to filter and publish content from many RSS feeds.
 Beginning in 2005, the Eyebeam ReBlog began to feature the Eyebeam Journal, a series of in-depth writings and interviews with resident artists, research fellows, and guest contributors.
-During their R&D Fellowships, Theo Watson and Zachary Lieberman continued to develop openFrameworks, a C/C++ library originally created at Parsons.
+During their R&D Fellowships, Theo Watson and Zachary Lieberman continued to develop openFrameworks, a C and C++ library originally created at Parsons.
 Together with Processing, openFrameworks became one of the most popular platforms for creative coding.

 The Eyebeam OpenLab served as the birthplace of the Graffiti Research Lab.
 Founded by James Powderly and Evan Roth during their OpenLab fellowships in 2005, the GRL was envisioned as a nonprofit design studio for creating experimental technologies with street art applications.
 While at Eyebeam, Powderly and Roth developed a method for creating graffiti messages in individual LED lights and a system for projecting shapes drawn with a handheld laser in real time.
 Powderly and Roth later founded the F.A.T.
 (Free Art and Technology) Lab, a collective dedicated to the merging of open source technology and popular culture, with Theo Watson, Chris Sugrue, and others.